wjkaufman/M100-Project/Paper/M100-Project.md

-    40.719

 $\epsilon$-first policy performs better than greedy policy, as illustrated by lower mean regret after 210 days (41 minutes compared to 59 minutes).
 The initial exploration improved the accuracy of the expected rewards in the Q function, which in turn increased the long-term expected rewards and decreased the wait times.

 However, the regret still increases linearly after the 14-day exploration period.
-As with greedy policy, this indicates that the optimal policy is occasionally _never_ found.
+As with greedy policy, this indicates that the optimal policy is _never_ found in some of the simulations.
 Can we do even better?

 # Occasionally spontaneous policy